-National development has commonly been conceived of as a four-fold transformation of countries moving towards: (i) a higher productivity economy, (ii) a more responsive polity, (ii) higher administrative capability of public sector organizations, and (iv) social identities and norms supporting equal treatment of all citizens.
-Francis Fukuyama popularized the phrase "getting to Denmark" as a description of this four-fold development process.
-In his famous article "The End of History" (Fukuyama 1989) argued that, as of 1990, that the competition among alternative of systems in the 20th century (absolutism, fascism, Bolshevism) was largely over.
-It seemed that rapid progress on all of the four lanes of the highway of national development (economic growth, liberal democracy, strong "Weberian" bureaucracies, and social equality) was inevitable.
+National development has commonly been conceived of as a fourfold transformation of countries (or regions) moving towards: (i) a higher-productivity economy; (ii) a more responsive polity; (ii) a higher administrative capability of public sector organizations; and (iv) social identities and norms supporting equal treatment of all citizens.
+Francis Fukuyama popularized the phrase "getting to Denmark" as a description of this fourfold development process.
+In his famous article "The End of History," Fukuyama (1989, 1992) argued that the competition among alternative of systems in the 20th century (absolutism, fascism, Bolshevism) would soon be over.
+It seemed that rapid progress along all four lanes of the highway of national development (economic growth, liberal democracy, strong "Weberian" bureaucracies, and social equality) was inevitable.

-The decades since the 1990s have been very good for economic growth in the developing world generally, as the global pattern of growth (finally) moved towards unconditional convergence (Patel, Sandefur, and Subramanian 2021, Kremer, Willis, You 2021).
-The Asia region's growth performance was exceptionally good since 1990 as growth spread beyond Japan to the four leading "dragons" of the 1960s/70s (Republic of Korea, Tapei, China, Singapore and Hong Kong) and to Indonesia, Malaysia, Thailand) to ultimately to include in rapid growth not only the two population giants (India and People's Republic of China) but also Viet Nam and Bangladesh.
-A recent study of growth accelerations (Gootjes, de Haan, Stamm, and Yu 2024) identifies thirteen countries in Asia with post-1990 growth acceleration episodes (alphabetically, with dates of the episode): Bangladesh (2003-2023), Bhutan (1994-2012), Cambodia (1999-2019), People's Republic of China (2000-2014), India (2003-2019), Indonesia (2002-2019), Lao PDR (1994-2018), Malaysia (2010-2018), Myanmar (1992-2018), Nepal (2008-2019), the Philippines (2010-2019), Sri Lanka (1990-2016), and Viet Nam (1991-2019).
+The decades since the 1990s have been very good for economic growth in the developing world generally, as the global pattern of growth has (finally) moved towards unconditional convergence (Patel, Sandefur, and Subramanian 2021;Kremer, Willis, and You 2021).
+The Asia region's growth performance has been exceptionally good since 1990 as growth has spread beyond Japan to the four leading "dragons" of the 1960s/70s (the Republic of Korea; Taipei,China; Singapore; and Hong Kong, China) and to Indonesia, Malaysia, and Thailand to ultimately include in rapid growth not only the two population giants (India and the PRC) but also Viet Nam and Bangladesh.
+A recent study of growth accelerations (Gootjes et al. 2024) identifies 13 countries in Asia with post-1990 growth acceleration episodes (alphabetically, with dates of the episode): Bangladesh (2003-2023), Bhutan (1994-2012), Cambodia (1999-2019), the PRC (2000-2014), India (2003-2019), Indonesia (2002-2019), the Lao PDR (1994-2018), Malaysia (2010-2018), Myanmar (1992-2018), Nepal (2008-2019), the Philippines (2010-2019), Sri Lanka (1990-2016), and Viet Nam (1991-2019).

-However, while speeds in the economic growth lane of the four-lane development highway have been fast and accelerating, progress in other dimensions of national development have been lagging.
-Andrews, Woolcock and Pritchett (2016) documented that, across a variety of empirical measures of the concept of "state capability" there has been decades of stagnation: a "big stuck" at low to moderate levels.
-Most developing countries, at least since 1996 (the first year of the World Governance Indicators), were actually experiencing (modest) negative trends in state capability and very few countries were on track to achieve the levels of state capability of even the weakest developed countries (e.g. Portugal).
-An 2020 update of the "big stuck" analysis found not much had changed: the "big stuck" remained stuck (Pritchett 2020).
+However, while speeds in the economic growth lane of the four-lane development highway have been fast and accelerating, progress in other dimensions of national development has been lagging.
+Andrews, Pritchett and Woolcock (2016) documented that, across a variety of empirical measures of the concept of "state capability," there have been decades of stagnation: a "big stuck" at low to moderate levels.
+Most developing countries, at least since 1996 (the first year of the World Governance Indicators), have actually experienced (modest) negative trends in terms of state capability and very few countries have been on track to achieve the levels of state capability of even the weakest developed countries (e.g., Portugal).
+A 2020 update of the "big

-1 This paper was written for the Asian Development Bank Institute Annual Conference 2024 which had the theme: Can Asian Economies Forge a High-Income Future and Avoid Burn-out?
-An initial draft was presented at the conference November 27, 2024.
-I would like to thank the ADBI as host and the organizer Daniel Suryadarma and the discussant Professor Hal Hill for their inputs and forbearance.
+&lt;sup>1 This paper was written for the Asian Development Bank Institute Annual Conference 2024, which had the following theme: Can Asian Economies Forge a High-Income Future and Avoid Burnout?
+An initial draft was presented at the conference on 27 November 2024.
+I would like to thank the ADBI as the host and the organizer Daniel Suryadarma and the discussant Professor Hal Hill for their inputs and forbearance.